-We expect to depend on collaborations with third parties for the research, development, and commercialization of certain of the product candidates we may develop.
+We currently depend, and may in the future continue to depend, on collaborations with third parties for the research, development, and commercialization of certain of the product candidates we may develop.
 If any such collaborations are not successful, we may not be able to capitalize on the market potential of those product candidates.

-We anticipate seeking third-party collaborators for the research, development, and commercialization of certain of the product candidates we may develop.
-Our likely collaborators for any other collaboration arrangements include large and mid-size pharmaceutical companies, regional and national pharmaceutical companies, and biotechnology companies.
+We currently depend, and may in the future continue to depend, on third-party collaborators for the research, development, and commercialization of certain of the product candidates we may develop.
+Our collaborators for any other collaboration arrangements currently, and may in the future, include large and mid-size pharmaceutical companies, regional and national pharmaceutical companies, and biotechnology companies.
 If we enter into any such arrangements with any third parties, we will likely have limited control over the amount and timing of resources that our collaborators dedicate to the development or commercialization of any product candidates we may seek to develop with them.
 Our ability to generate revenues from these arrangements will depend on our collaborators' abilities to successfully perform the functions assigned to them in these arrangements.
 We cannot predict the success of any collaboration that we enter into.